The Birth of the PAF

 You’ll see the 57 Classic pickups in SGs and Les Pauls as well as some hollow body guitars.
 They’re versatile and simple but offer consistently great guitar tones.

 This is probably the most recently designed pickup on this list and has been heavily implemented by Gibson in a lot of their hollow body guitars.

 MHS stands for Memphis Historic Spec and was designed to give the likes of the ES-335 and ES-339 a warm and mellow voice, similar to guitars built in the ’50s and ’60s.
 They’ve got a lovely top-end bite that you’ll notice when picking a little bit harder – especially with a bit of gain – but generally speaking, they’re lower output and have a vintage response.

 It says a lot that the luthiers from the Gibson factory heard these pickups and then put them in so many guitars.
 They’re versatile but offer a true representation of what a hollow body should sound like when plugged in.

 The 490T is the treble/bridge pickup and the 490R is the rhythm or neck pickup.
 Both pickups are essentially the same apart from their output.
 They’re voiced in a similar manner – to provide a modern alternative to the PAF classic sound.

 These pickups have a sweet mid-range with a beautiful singing overdrive tone.
 They’re designed to ensure that they don’t have high-frequency brittleness.
-You’ll find these pickups in modern Gibson guitars like the SG Specials or Faded models.
+You’ll find these pickups in modern Gibson guitars like the SG Special or Les Paul Studio and Tribute models.

 The Gibson 500T is a super ceramic humbucker that simply doesn’t hold back.
 These pickups kick out some serious power and are there for the players that want a rich tonal response.
 They’ve got plenty of character but definitely work best under oodles of gain.